 Some of Croatia's sailors became legends well beyond the shores of the Adriatic.
-Foremost among them may be Captain Nikola Primorac, who in 1870 sailed across the Atlantic from Liverpool to New York on Dalmatian vessels was vital to the growing and back in a boat only 6 meters long, accompanied by just one crew member and a Newfoundland dog, all to win a bet of £100.
-Despite terrible storms and misfortunes, Primorac successfully navigated the two legs of the journey and was received as a hero in both countries by thousands of well-wishers.
-The name of the epoch-making boat, in homage to Primorac's shipbuilding homeland, was "City of Ragusa".
+Foremost among them may be Captain Nikola Primorac, who in 1870 sailed across the Atlantic from Liverpool to New York on Dalmatian vessels was vital to the growing and back in a boat only 6 meters long, accompanied by just one crew member Brodosplit is successfully carving out a niche and a Newfoundland dog, all to win a for itself in an industry dominated by the bet of £100.
+Despite terrible storms and giants of South Korea and China. misfortunes, Primorac successfully navigated Following the completion of a privatization the two legs of the journey and was received process, the shipbuilder has refocused its as a hero in both countries by thousands of business on smaller cruise ships, the offshore well-wishers.
+The name of the epoch-making energy sector and specialty vessels such as boat, in homage to Primorac's shipbuilding polar expedition ships. homeland, was "City of Ragusa".
+Such is the strength of its business that